-Friendship is a relation that we need to nurture with care and keep safe.
+Friendship is a relation that we need to nurture with care.
 But getting a true friend is always very difficult.
 No matter whether we are very successful or a struggling amateur.
 In today’s busy and self-centered life, getting a true friend has become a rarity even when we are almost always connected to social media.

-If social media has done anything to us that is it has taken us away from our humane relations, it has taken away the bonding created through personal interactions.
+If social media has done anything to us, it has taken us away from our human relations, it has taken away the bonding created through personal interactions.
 Very often we create a positive impression on social media when the reality is completely opposite.
 Today, social media has taken away our personal space, very often this false world on social media deter us from addressing our personal issues.
-So in reality when our personal issues may be killing us, we keep posting happy updates on social media giving a wrong impression.
+So, in reality when our personal issues may be killing us, we keep posting happy updates on social media giving a wrong impression.
 The result is often devastating.
 Our near and dear ones don’t understand our problems because they see our happy updates and we are left with no one to share our pain.
 This may lead one to commit suicide.

 Marathi filmmaker Atul Tapkir’s story tells us the same.
 He committed suicide after posting his suicide note on Facebook.
 This post published on 14th May 2017 was written in Marathi.
 The English translation available here reveals a lot about what was behind his happy looking other Facebook posts.